NuevoFoundation/workshops/content/english/python-basics/_index.md

 And, in this course, we will cover all the basic features of the language.

+If at any time you get stuck or run into problems, access the [Help, I am stuck!](help.md) page for some quick tips and fixes to common mistakes.

 <details open>
 <summary>Topics</summary>
 {{% children %}}